SiyaoIsHiding/risc-v-gmp-gcd/README.md

 **Arm64 asm:**

-When they calculate the absolute value and and the minimum value, they avoid branching by using conditional selection instructions.
+When they calculate the absolute value and the minimum value, they avoid branching by using conditional selection instructions.
 ```assembly
 		# if u >= v
 		# 	x3 = u-v